qdm12/binpot/README.md

     1. Cross build the program for all CPU architectures
         - If one architecture is not supported such as for `dlv`, build the [unavailable](unavailable) program
     2. Pushing the images containing the program to Docker Hub

+## Note on `dlv`

+💁 Concerning `dlv`: all images are built for all architectures even if the program does not support all of them.
+A substitute Go program printing `dlv v1.6.1 is unavailable on <platform name>` and exiting with exit code `1` is used for unsupported platforms.
+This is like so so you can still cross build with all the architectures, especially if the program is an optional dependency.
+This is often the case for VSCode development containers for instance.
+In this case, if you try to build for `arm/v7` and need `dlv` as an optional dependency, your `COPY --from=qmcgaw/binpot:dlv` will not fail.

 ## TODOs